liuquande/SAML/README.md

 The Tensorflow implementation for our MICCAI 2020 paper '[Shape-aware Meta-learning for Generalizing Prostate MRI Segmentation to Unseen Domains](https://github.com/liuquande/SAML)'.

 ### Multi-site Data for Prostate MRI Segmentation
-The well-organized multi-site data for public use, which is contrusted from public datasets of prostate MRI segmentation.
+The well-organized multi-site data for public use, which is contrusted from three public datasets of prostate MRI segmentation.
 The potential research field can cover [Domain Generalization](https://github.com/liuquande/SAML), [Multi-site Learning](https://arxiv.org/abs/2002.03366) and [Life-long Learning](https://arxiv.org/abs/1805.10170), etc.

 #### (1) Details of data and imaging protocols of the six different sites included in the organized dataset.